An Advisor’s Guide to Elections and the Markets

 Are your clients asking how the presidential election could affect their investments?

 Every four years, speculation about the incoming president and their policies heightens uncertainty for both advisors and their clients.
-This time around is no exception, given the 2024 election will likely feature a unique rematch of the last two presidents.
+2024 is no exception, given the extraordinary move by a sitting president to withdraw from the race.

 Divided Congresses Produced Greater Returns